Contact Us 1-800-596-4880

 2. Select Build a Flow from the start card to create an empty flow:

-Canvas UI with starting card with the option to start from scratch, build a flow, or build a subflow
+Anypoint Code Builder canvas with starting cards with the options to start from scratch, build a flow, or build a subflow

 3. Change the name of the flow: